goldkingcoiner/Goldkingcoiners-BTC-Paper-Trading-Telegram-Bot/Readme.md

-# 🐵 Goldkingcoiner's Bot - Built by a Bitcoin trading fan!
+# 🐵 Goldkingcoiner's BTC Paper-Trading Bot for Telegram - Built by a Bitcoin trading fan!

 This is a playful Bitcoin trading simulation bot for Telegram, built using Python.
 It lets users practice trading BTC with virtual funds in a competitive leaderboard setting.